 Yes, there was life for Sonobeat artists before and after Sonobeat

 Leo and the Prophet's self-released Tilt-A-Whirl, recorded and released a few months before the band's May 1967 Sonobeat recording sessions

 The Sweetarts' (or Sweettarts, as the band's name was originally spelled) 1966 single So Many Times, released by the Dallas-based Vandan label

 The Wig, which collapsed in 1967 to form Lavender Hill Express with former members from Austin contemporaries, the Baby Cakes, recorded Crackin' Up in 1966 for its manager's BlacKnight label

 Leo and the Prophets

 In spring 1967, as Austin’s fledgling Sonobeat Records was cobbling together its recording equipment, it also was looking for its first act to record.
 Sonobeat co-founder Bill Josey Sr. knew many band managers around Central Texas and through one arranged for Leo and the Prophets, de facto house band at Austin's Ozone Forest night club, to be Sonobeat's first guinea pig.
 A month before Sonobeat’s first session with the Prophets, the band released a single on Austin's short-lived Totem label.
 That single, Tilt-A-Whirl, got airplay on KAZZ-FM, where Sonobeat co-founder Rim Kelley worked as a deejay, but the single was banned from Austin's #1 top 40 AM station, KNOW (now Spanish-language station KFON), because of its obscure "banana peel" lyrics, presumably oblique drug references.
 Tilt-A-Whirl, written by band leader Leo Ellis and his bandmate Ron Haywood, was produced by J. O. Glass and J. C. "Scat" Hamilton.
-The single garnered positive reviews in local and regional press as enjoyed impressive sales throughout Texas.
+The single garnered positive reviews in local and regional press and enjoyed impressive sales throughout Texas.
 In part, it was the Totem single that led Sonobeat to the Prophets.
 Sonobeat’s first Prophets session was in May 1967, but the tapes were unusable because of recording equipment distortion.
 Two months later, Sonobeat tried again with the Prophets, hoping the band could provide Sonobeat with its first 45 RPM single release, but this time the band didn’t have two complete songs, so Sonobeat shelved the Prophets tapes.
 Tilt-A-Whirl was Leo and the Prophets only commercial release.